-Recently, the lab has been involved in the development of materials for nanotechnology.
-Different proteins characterized in the lab’s genetic analyses are being engineered by the addition of polypeptide sequences that bind to various inorganic compounds.
+The lab has been involved in protein engineering for nanotechnology.
+Different proteins have been modified by the addition of polypeptide sequences that bind to various inorganic compounds.
 These modified proteins can be used in diverse ways.
-For example, metal nanoparticles can be arranged in predictable structures, based on the self-assembly properties of the substrate proteins.
-Examples include using different DNA binding proteins to organize inorganic nanoparticles along a DNA guide.
+For example, metal nanoparticles can be arranged in predictable structures, based on the self-assembly properties of the substrate proteins, such as using different DNA binding proteins to organize nanoparticles along a DNA guide.
 In addition, the lab has recently demonstrated a novel form of compartment-specific biomineralization of E. coli, expressing an engineered silver binding protein.
 Continuing projects explore the use of metal binding proteins for targeted biomineralization and metal detoxification.

-Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington
+Copyright © 2003-2014 Molecular & Cellular Biology Program, University of Washington

 Fred Hutch | University of Washington